 5. When an entire office or unit is relocating to another area, Building Services may handle the move or hire an outside vendor.
 After completion of the relocation, the department is responsible for submitting a Property Change Form indicating the new location of all tagged property.
 Building Services should be contacted when property is to be temporarily moved for special events (set-ups).

 Property may be removed from campus locations only if it is required by a contract or grant, or if the use of the property in the off-campus location will further the goals of the University.
 Campus locations are buildings and areas owned or leased by the University.
 The removal of tagged property from campus locations must be authorized in writing utilizing the Equipment Use Request Form (ER 244), prior to removal.

 1. Tagged property items removed for a period up to one (1) year requires the Department Property Manager’s written authorization utilizing the Equipment Use Request Form (ER 244).
 The Equipment Use Request Form (ER 244) associated with an item removed for a period up to one (1) year will automatically expire on June 30th of the fiscal year in which the form was completed.H.
 DISPOSITIONS

 2. Tagged property items removed for a period in excess of one (1) year requires the Department Property Manager’s and VP, Dean, or Director’s written authorization utilizing the Equipment Use Request Form (ER 244).
-The Form associated with an item removed for a period in excess of one (1) year does not expire.
-However, an Inventory Certification Form (IC 852) must be completed for each fiscal year that the item is located off campus.
+The Form associated with an item removed for a period in excess of one (1) year does not expire; however, arrangements must be made for the item to be inventoried in each fiscal year that the item is located off campus.